anBertoli/go-microservice-project/README.md

 # Snap Vault

-Snap Vault is a project made to share, illustrate and discuss patterns and best practices for REST APIs and servers written in Go.
+This microservice project (named Snap Vault) is made to share, illustrate and discuss patterns and best practices for REST APIs and servers written in Go.
 Discussions, new proposals and PRs are encouraged and appreciated.
 The project is thoroughly commented in order to illustrate and motivate the logic of the code.